|

 sight with both a 300 yard and 500 yard setting with interchangeable

-sight elements, later rifles were fixed at 300 yards.
-Named after one of its principal designers
+sight elements, later rifles (Mk1* see picture below) were fixed at 300 yards.
+Designed at the

 Captain Boys, this gun was the primary anti tank weapon of British